 Luckily, Andrew agreed it was time to get rid of his tiny Ikea TV stand that was probably 2ft off the ground and not a great height for a TV, and agreed to build this awesome TV console with me.
 To this day, it’s still my favorite piece of furniture in our house.

 We modified plans from Ana White to create this DIY console.
 We built this baby before our blog was even a thought, so we’re lacking in-progress photos, but we finally created 3D plans to help you follow along with each step.
-Download them here (for free)!
+Unlock them at the bottom of this post!

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link, I earn a small commission, but it won’t cost you a penny more)!